loeclos/forge/README.md

 - [ ] 3.
 Add model downloading util at the frontend.
 - [ ] 4.
 Add command running tools for the models.
 - [ ] 5.
 Add MCP server support.
+- [ ] 6.
+Fix rerendering bugs in the frontend.

 ## Tech Stack